Animal Care Technician: Job Description and Education Requirements

 Employment Outlook and Salary Information

 Job openings for veterinary technologists and technicians were expected to increase by 30% from 2012-2022, reports the U.S. Bureau of Labor Statistics (BLS), which is notably faster than the average among all career fields.
 During this time, the best opportunities may be found in rural communities.
-The BLS notes that vet technicians and technologists made a median of $14.66 per hour as of 2013.
+The BLS notes that vet technicians and technologists made an average annual salary of $32,350 in 2014.

 The number of employed veterinary assistants and lab animal caretakers was projected to grow 10% from 2012-2022, which is about average.
-These professionals earned median hourly wages of $11.32 as of 2013, according to the BLS.
+These professionals earned an average annual of $25,370 in 2014.

 At the minimum, a high school education is usually required to work as an animal care technician, although an associate or bachelor's degree is preferred by some employers.
 Educational options to consider are colleges or technical schools that offer two-year programs in relevant fields, such as veterinary technology or laboratory animal science.
 Most employers prefer technicians who have graduated from programs that have been accredited by the American Veterinary Medical Association (AVMA).